 - Running applications in sandboxes

-By attending Embedded Linux Security workshop, attendees will learn to:
+By attending Embedded Linux Security workshop, delegates will learn to:

 - Understand security requirements and what needs to be protected